-Modern heat pump systems are designed to operate guietly.
+Modern heat pump systems are designed to operate quietly.
 You will usually only hear a low whirring noise coming from them which is caused by the fan pulling in warm air into the compressor.

-A heat pump will naturally produce low level humming due to the fan, but any loud or unusual noises should be checked out as they may indicate a problem such as damaged piping, vibrations due to improper or unsuitable mounting or rattling sounds suggesting loose or dirty parts.
+A heat pump will naturally produce low level humming due to the fan, but any loud or unusual noises should be checked out as they may indicate a problem such as damaged piping, vibrations due to improper or unsuitable mounting or rattling sounds suggesting loose or addition to creating noise, reduce their life cycle.